J. G. Parry Thomas

-John Godfrey Parry-Thomas (6 April 1884 – 3 March 1927) was a Welsh engineer and motor-racing driver who at one time held the land speed record.
+John Godfrey Parry Thomas (6 April 1884 – 3 March 1927) was a Welsh engineer and motor-racing driver who at one time held the land speed record.
 He was the first driver to be killed in pursuit of the land speed record.

 Early life and education

-Parry-Thomas was born in Wrexham, Wales, the son of the curate of Rhosddu.
+John Godfrey Parry Thomas was born in Wrexham, Wales, the son of the curate of Rhosddu.
 The family moved to nearby Oswestry when he was five years old, and he was educated at Oswestry School.
 He went on to study engineering at The City and Guilds College in London.
+Despite claims elsewhere on the internet, his surname was Thomas, not a hyphenated Parry-Thomas.
+He was known as Godfrey to his family but used the Christian name Parry for work and subsequent motor racing.